-The funded event idea must take place during EU Code Week, from 6th to 21st of October 2018.
+The funded event must take place from Sepember 1st to October 31st, 2020.

 The following event ideas are excluded from funding:

-The report must include the following information as a minimum:
+The survey must include the following information as a minimum:

 The funded organisations from Germany, Austria and Switzerland must provide Haus des Stiftens gGmbH with confirmation regarding the donation received under the Meet and Code initiative.
 Funded organisations from other countries may or may not be required to email a specific form to the respective country partners of the TechSoup Europe network confirming their donation.

-Donation confirmations must be prepared by the funded non-profit organisation within 14 days of the event´s completion.
-Reporting and evaluation must be prepared by the funded non-profit organisations within 48 hours after the event has ended.
+Donation confirmations must be provided by the funded non-profit organisation within 14 days of the event´s completion.
+The reporting survey must be completed by the funded non-profit organisations within 48 hours after the event has ended.

 Did you know that you can track bees by means of modern technology?
-We are looking for hackathons, coding nights or other events that combine coding and actions for the planet.
+We are looking for events that combine coding and actions for the planet.
 All coding events that improve climate change education through raising awareness on this topic are of valuable contribution to SDG 13.
-Events in this category might for example deal with air pollution measurement or tools for energy efficiency.
+Examples of events in this category could deal with air pollution measurement or tools for energy efficiency.

-SAP, Haus des Stiftens gGmbH and the TechSoup Europe partners are entitled to fully use the above mentioned reports and survey results, including the information material provided, as well as information on participants and winners of the award with the associated event ideas - as part of their own reporting.
+The project partner are entitled to fully use the above mentioned reports and survey results, including the information material provided, as well as information on participants and winners of the award with the associated event ideas - as part of their own reporting.
 The applicant agrees to this by submitting the ideas and providing further information in the course of its participation.

 In order to strengthen the idea of Meet and Code, the organisations are obliged to use the Meet and Code logo in their public relations activities related to sponsored events.
-The correct use of the logo is explained in the style guide (link follows).
+The correct use of the logo is explained in the style guide.
 The use of the logo must be documented by email to email@example.com

-In addition, we strongly encourage organisations to use the hashtag of the initiative: #meetandcode2018 in their communication in social networks.
+In addition, we strongly encourage organisations to use the hashtag of the initiative: #meetandcode #codeEU and #sap4good in their communication in social networks.
 Meet and Code will provide a social media wall that will list all posts using the mentioned hashtag and present them on the Meet and Code websites.

-Meet and Code takes place during the EU Code Week and aims at strengthening this Europe-wide initiative.
+Meet and Code takes place aligned with the EU Code Week and aims at strengthening this Europe-wide initiative.
 Therefore, we encourage all funded non-profit organisations to also register their granted Meet and Code events on the EU Code Week website.

 The non-profit organisation submitting the event idea is responsible for running the project.
 The partners of the initiative in no way assume responsibility and liability with regard to the project or its implementation.
 The partners in the initiative are not liable for damage, losses, injuries or non-performance suffered by participants, third parties or legal entities due to a registration or implementation of a project.
 Neither are the partners in the initiative liable for legal obligations on participants in or due to performance of the project, regardless of whether the obligations are linked to funding resources or not.